helmedeiros/hoster/README.md

 # Apply an environment to /etc/hosts
 hoster apply --dev

+# Or apply every populated environment in one pass
+hoster apply

 # Show which environments are currently applied to the system hosts file
 hoster status